mbvgua/iFarm/3.Relay/relay_code.md

 ### Relay Code

 A relay is a programmable switch that can be controlled by any microcontroller, or in this case an arduion Uno.
-Its used to programatically cotroll the on/off switches in devices that use high voltage/ current.
+Its used to programatically controll the on/off switches in devices that use high voltage/ current.

-> They act as a bridge between the <mark>MCU</mark> and high voltage devices.
+> They act as a bridge between the **MCU** and high voltage devices.

 Pins in the input group are connected to the arduino mcu via 3 pins:

-+ DC- pin is connected to the GND pin
++ **DC-** pin is connected to the GND pin
-+ DC+ needs to be connected to VCC
++ **DC+** needs to be connected to VCC
-+ IN pin receives the control signal from the arduino board
++ **IN** pin receives the control signal from the arduino board

 Pins in the output group are conneceted to the high voltage device using 3 pins:

-+ COM pin is the common pin. used in both normally open and normally closed mode
++ **COM** pin is the common pin. used in both normally open and normally closed mode
-+ NO pin is the normally open pin. used in normally open
++ **NO** pin is the normally open pin. used in normally open
-+ NC pin is the normally closed pin. used in normally closed Practcally we rarely use all the pins, but instead only two of them:
++ **NC** pin is the normally closed pin. used in normally closed Practcally we rarely use all the pins, but instead only two of them:

-  `In normally open mode, we use COM and NO pin`
+In `Normally Open Mode`, we use the COM *(Common pin)* and NO *(Normally open)* pin.

-  `In normally closed mode, we use COM and NC pin`
+In `Normally closed mode`, we use COM  *(Common pin)* and NC *(Normally closed)* pin.

-In Normally open mode, the circuit will become connected when the relay is activated, and the circuit is disconnected when the relay is inactive.*(circuit is closed unless otherwise stated)*
+>In *Normally open mode*, the circuit will become connected when the relay is activated, and the circuit is disconnected when the relay is inactive.*(circuit is closed unless otherwise stated)*.
-In Normally Closed mode, the circuit is disconnected when the relay is activated, and it is connected when the relay is inactive.*(circuit is closed unless otherwise stated)*
+In *Normally Closed mode*, the circuit is disconnected when the relay is activated, and it is connected when the relay is inactive.*(circuit is closed unless otherwise stated)*

-to controll a device using a relay, we simply:
+to controll a device using a relay, we simply use it similarly to an LED:

 1. connect an arduino pin to the IN pin of the relay
 2. control the relay by programming the pin to the LOW or HIGH